Why is my skylight algae growth

 How can I prevent skylight algae growth?

-To prevent skylight algae growth, ensure proper ventilation, clean the skylight regularly, and consider applying a protective coating or sealant to the glass.
+To prevent skylight algae, ensure proper ventilation, clean the skylight regularly, and consider installing a skylight with a UV-resistant coating.

 Connect with certified professionals in your area